A partial defense of algebraic relationalism: Cases for Algebraicism

 \section{Cases for Algebraicism}

 I have argued against the formalism of Einstein algebras.
 To make a positive case for algebraicism, I will give three less-discussed examples of algebraicism from the literature that are not equivalent to manifoldism or substantivalism and have their distinct advantages over the latter.
 Note that, however, they are all preliminary frameworks and do not address the objections in the last section \textit{all at once}.
-But to argue against algebraicism solely on this ground is cheap (which is analogous to arguing against research programs in quantum gravity, which have not achieved the results they aim for).
+But to argue against algebraicism solely on this ground is cheap (which is perhaps analogous to arguing against research programs in quantum gravity, as none of them has achieved the results they aim for).
 Instead, I hope these examples will, in addition to preparing a better ground for philosophical discussion, inspire readers to develop algebraicism further.